cheddarchestnut/diary-app/README.md

 This project is a personal diary web application built using HTML5, CSS3, and JavaScript.
 It allows users to create, view, edit, and delete daily journal entries.
 All data is stored locally using the `localStorage` API.

-The application was developed as part of the 2025 Web Application Design and Development (WADD) module.

 ## Features

 - Welcome screen with animated transition